Jeff Bezos challenges NASA moon-contract award to Elon Musk’s SpaceX

 In the protest, filed with the Government Accountability Office, the company said that NASA failed to allow the competitors “to meaningfully compete for an award when the Agency’s requirements changed due to its undisclosed, perceived shortfall of funding for the multi-year program lifecycle.”
 It also alleged that NASA “changed the weight accorded to evaluation factors to make price (cost to the Government) the most important factor because of perceived funding limitations.”

+In a statement to The Post, Musk, using Blue Origin’s initials, said: “The BO bid was just way too high.
+Double that of SpaceX and SpaceX has much more hardware progress.”
+He added that Bezos, who is set to step down as chief executive of Amazon, should be more involved in Blue Origin.
+“I think he needs to run BO full-time for it to be successful.
+Frankly, I hope he does.”

-In making the award earlier this month, NASA officials hailed it as a watershed moment that would allow the space agency to put the first woman and the person of color on the moon.
+In making the award earlier this month, NASA officials hailed it as a watershed moment that would allow the space agency to put the first woman and first person of color on the moon.
 “As the first human lunar lander in 50 years, this innovative human landing system will be a hallmark in space exploration history,” said Lisa Watson-Morgan, NASA’s lunar-lander program manager.

 Bezos and Musk have battled over government resources before.
 In 2013, Blue Origin protested NASA’s decision to allow SpaceX to use Launchpad 39A at the Kennedy Space Center.
 Given the fact that Blue Origin did not have a rocket capable of getting to orbit or flying people, Musk said the protest was ridiculous, and Blue Origin lost the challenge.

-Note: CORRECTION: An earlier version of this story said Bezos had stepped down as Amazon CEO.
-Bezos announced in February that he would assume the title of executive chairman, but that change will not take place until the third quarter of 2021.